Course Summary

 Upon successful completion of the program, students will be able to:

-· Recall knowledge in the areas of science, social sciences, arts and humanities, and basic subjects including mathematics, English, world history and western civilizations.
+• Demonstrate knowledge in the areas of science, social sciences, arts and humanities, and basic subjects including mathematics, English, world history, and government.

-· Discuss the complexities of international business management practices.
+• Demonstrate an understanding of the complexities of business management practices.

 Program Objectives